 - 16.1.
 No Councillor shall disclose to any person the whole or any part of the contents of any agenda, report or other document which is marked "confidential" or "not for publication" unless and until the document has been made available to the public or the press by or on behalf of the Council, the Cabinet, a Committee or Sub-Committee. - 16.2.
 No Councillor shall disclose to any person other than a Councillor any matter arising during the proceedings of the Council, the Cabinet, any Committee, or Sub-Committee and which comes to their knowledge by virtue of their office as a Councillor where such disclosure would prejudice the interest of the Council or would be contrary to law. - 16.3.
-No Councillor shall disclose to any person any decision or proceedings of that body except when one of the following applies (provided that nothing in this paragraph shall authorise disclosure which would contravene Rule 16.1 or Rule 16.2 of this Part 4D): - 16.3.1. a report on the matter has been circulated to the Council by that body;
+No Councillor shall disclose to any person any decision or proceedings of that body except when one of the following applies (provided that nothing in this paragraph shall authorise disclosure which would contravene Rule 16.146.1 48.1 or Rule 16.216.2 of this Part 4D18.2): - 16.3.1.
+When a report on the matter has been circulated to the Council by that body: - 16.3.2.
+When the decision has become public knowledge; or - 16.3.3.
+When the matter comes within the powers of that body and a final decision has been made upon it.